Skip to content

 N > 0Cap the backfill at N runs; older missed ticks are dropped.

-When the cap fires, the daemon logs a warning that names the task, the total missed, the cap, and how many were dropped — so the silenced ticks are never invisible (Prime Directive #1).
+And when the cap does kick in, the daemon logs a warning naming the task, how many ticks were missed, the cap, and how many got dropped.
+The silenced ticks never just vanish (Prime Directive #1).

 On startup: unfinished runs are marked crashed